peterkeen/marginalia-io/README.md

 ```
 Tasks:
   marginalia append ID     # Append to the given note
+  marginalia create TITLE  # Create a ntew note with the given title
   marginalia edit ID       # Edit the given note in the editor
   marginalia help [TASK]   # Describe available tasks or one specific task
   marginalia list          # List all notes